What is online reputation management?

 Let me put it another way: respond to negative comments as if you were in a public forum surrounded by potential customers, business partners, employers and even your family.
 If you do that, you’ll never go wrong.

 Diversify your search landscape

 Do your search results contain an image carousel or any videos?
-If not, you should consider publishing that type of content.
-Those features take up valuable real estate in your search landscape, and that means there’s less room for negative content to creep in.
+Those features take up valuable real estate in your search landscape which means there’s less room for negative content to creep in.

 Pinterest, Instagram and YouTube are all excellent ways to leverage visual search features.
 What’s more, they’re free to set up and easy to use!